LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 ## 🟨 So ...
 Why ...
 Why  Why ...
 Why This Matters again? <br>

-As our app grows from small → medium → large → enterprise, ZoneJS becomes increasingly inefficient, while Signals maintain optimal performance.
+As our app grows from small → medium → large → enterprise, `ZoneJS becomes increasingly inefficient, while Signals maintain optimal performance`.
 This is why Signals don't just improve performance, they transform Angular scalability story for large applications!

 <br><br>